nikiimisal/Kubernetes_-K8s-_Info-and-Setup/README.md

 ### 5️⃣ Pod

-👉 Smallest deployable unit in Kubernetes
+👉 Smallest deployable unit in Kubernetes or it is rapper around your container

 - Pod runs one or more containers
 - Pods are created on Worker Nodes